Online Guide - Estate Settlement/Liquidation | ScriptaLegal

 The heirs are liable for the deceased's debts in excess of the value of property they take

-• If they exempt the liquidator from making an inventory of the estate.
+• If they exempt the liquidator from making an inventory.

-• If they mingle property of the estate with their own property.
+• If they confuse the estate's assets with their personal assets.

-• If they neglect to make an inventory of the estate when the liquidator refuses or neglects to do so.
+• If they neglect to carry out the inventory when the liquidator refuses or neglects to do so.

-• If they liquidate the estate without making an inventory and without the consent of all the heirs.
+• If they liquidate the estate without making an inventory and without the agreement of all the heirs.

 Calculation of the partitionable value of the family patrimony upon a death

-This calculation is used to determine the partitionable value of the family patrimony of married or civilly united spouses following the death of one of them, which will be useful only in the case where the surviving spouse is not the sole heir or universal legatee of the deceased.
+This calculation is used to establish the divisible value of the family patrimony of married or civil union spouses or those in parental union following the death of one of them, and is useful only if the surviving spouse is not the sole heir or universal legatee of the deceased.

 Publication of the notice of appointment of the liquidator in the RDPRM